shader-slang/spec/proposals/026-error-handling.md

 For `throw` sites with no matching `catch`, the operation simply translates to a `return` of the thrown error (because of the way we transformed the function signature).

-For `throw` sites with a matching `catch`, we treat the operation a a "`goto` with argument" that jumps to the `catch` clause and passes it the error.
+For `throw` sites with a matching `catch`, we proceed similar to failing `try` expressions in the next section.
-Note that our IR structure already has a concept of "`goto` with arguments".

 ### Desugar `catch` Statements